top of page

 Keele stats course

-Individual participant data (IPD) meta-analyses: a practical introduction for healthcare research
+Individual participant data (IPD) meta-analysis projects: a practical introduction for healthcare research

 (2-day online course

-• FACULTY: Dr Mel Holden & Dr Brooke Levis (leads), Prof Richard Riley, Dr Mel Holden, Dr Joie Ensor, Professor Danielle van der Windt, Dr Miriam Hattle (plus guest speakers)
+• FACULTY: Dr Joie Ensor, Prof Richard Riley, Dr Mel Holden, Professor Danielle van der Windt, Dr Miriam Hattle (plus guest speakers)

 - The what, why and when of IPD meta-analyses